Help us grow — star us on GitHubGitHub stars

 // User A creates a private document

-await userA.Attribute.createKeyValue(
+await userA.Record.createKeyValue(

 { title: 'Secret' },